xikanfeng2/SCYN/README.md

 * mapq : int, optional, default: 40
     The mapping quality cutoff when calculating the reads coverage

-* K : int, optional, default: 10
-    The predifined change points number for all chromosomes

 * verbose : `int` or `boolean`, optional, default: 1